Table of Contents

 Get hands-on with our Quantity Surveyor course – sign up for a free demo!

-Benefits of Having a Quantity Surveyor in Interior Design
+Who is a Quantity Surveyor in Interior Design?

 1: What is the main purpose of a Bill of Quantities (BoQ)?